rossmc/how-to-venia/README.md

 It's not clear to me which are the recommended approaches from Magento to use [PWA Studio], and this may not be one.
 There are other approaches out there, see [fallback-studio].
 I created this repository to share what I've learnt from exploring PWA Studio.
 There are aspects of PWA Studio which I may not fully appreciate.
+See [TODO]

 ## Why?
 As I started to explore [PWA Studio] I kept notes to help me understand how it worked.